‘Tangled Before Ever After’: Rapunzel Gets Her Hair Back In New Trailer

 The trailer for Tangled: Before Ever After, the made for TV sequel to Tangled and lead-in for Tangled The Series, just made it’s way online and so much has changed!

-Last time we saw Tangled’s star, Rapunzel, she had reunited with her parents—the King and Queen—She had also traded in her long, signature blonde locks for a short brown bob.
-No, it wasn’t a stylistic choice to fit in; rather, Flynn had chopped off Rapunzel’s hair to keep Mother Gothel away from its magical healing abilities.
+Last time we saw Tangled’s star, Rapunzel, she had reunited with her parents—the King and Queen.
+She had also traded in her long, signature blonde locks for a short brown bob.
+It wasn’t a stylistic choice to fit in; rather, Eugene had chopped off Rapunzel’s hair to keep Mother Gothel away from its magical healing abilities.

-We knew that Rapunzel and Flynn eventually wed, and in 2012’s short, Tangled Ever After, we actually got to witness the ceremony between Rapunzel and Flynn.
+We knew that Rapunzel and Eugene eventually wed, and in 2012’s short, Tangled Ever After, we actually got to witness the ceremony between the love birds.

 Tangled: Before Ever After‘s trailer, which takes place between the animated movie and short film, brings viewers up to speed on how Rapunzel has fared, post-film.
 She and Eugene are still together, though not yet married and, by the looks of it, they’ve kept Pascal and Maximus around.
 One thing that’s noticeably different is the fact that Rapunzel has her hair back.
 When running through the woods with another woman, we can see Rapunzel’s short brown locks, glow and grow “70-feet,” within seconds.